-On May 3, 2012, the Board approved (i) Available University Funds (AUF) equal to the greater of \$25 million annually or a 3% increase in the annual AUF distribution to U. T. Austin from 45 to 48% for the Dell Medical School, and (ii) \$5 million per year for eight years for faculty recruitment to the Dell Medical School.
+On May 3, 2012, the U. T. System Board of Regents approved (i) Available University Funds (AUF) equal to the greater of \$25 million annually or a 3% increase in the annual AUF distribution to U. T. Austin from 45 to 48% for the Dell Medical School, and (ii) \$5 million per year for eight years for faculty recruitment to the Dell Medical School.
 Both factors were contingent on the continuation of current or increased levels of support for graduate medical education residency programs and clinical faculty positions by the Seton Family of Hospitals and local community support of \$35 million per year for the direct support of the Dell Medical School.